top of page

 If you do choose to travel to Japan to witness this spectacle, I just have a few words of advice to share with you:

 - If you decide to have a hanami of your own, please respect the nature.
 Do not pick the blossoms or branches or damage the trees in any way.
-Also, respect the parks and clean up all of your picnic trash; the Japanese people will not be too happy to share their traditions with foreigners if we leave pollution and damage in our wake.
+Also, respect the parks and clean up all of your picnic trash; the Japanese people will not be happy to share their traditions with foreigners if we leave pollution and damage in our wake.

 - Respect the Japanese people and their traditions.
 Japanese people tend to be much more reserved than many foreigners and this time of year is very significant to them.
 If you decide to join them, please be mindful of others and don't be rowdy or disrespectful while in Japan.